newstack-cloud/celerity/libs/blueprint/docs/ARCHITECTURE.md

 Authentication and authorisation is out of scope for this library and should be implemented by applications or helper libraries that extend the blueprint framework.

+_The following sections are interfaces for the high level components of the blueprint framework, you can find deeper documentation about lower level components like "Resource" or "CustomVariableType" in the [go docs](https://pkg.go.dev/github.com/two-hundred/celerity/libs/blueprint) and in the [Celerity docs](https://www.celerityframework.com/docs/blueprint/intro)._

 ## Loader (container.Loader)

 ```go